 Electoral Area E (Francois/Ootsa Lake Rural) is the rural area south of the Village of Burns Lake.
-It is approximately 15,897.50 square kilometers in size with a population of 1,593 based on the 2016 Statistics Canada Census (Canada S., 2021).
-The unincorporated communities within the area are Tchesinkut Lake, Francois Lake, Southbank, Colleymount, Clemretta, Noralee, Grassy Plains, Danskin, Uncha Lake, Takysie Lake, Tatalrose, Wistaria.
-Streatham.
-Ootsa Lake, Cheslatta.
+It is approximately 15,897.50 square kilometers in size with a population of 1.593 based on the 2016 Statistics Canada Census (Canada S., 2021).
+The unincorporated communities within the area are Tchesinkut Lake, Francois Lake, Southbank, Colleymount, Clemretta, Noralee, Grassy Plains, Danskin, Uncha Lake, Takysie Lake, Tatalrose.
+Wistaria.
+Streatham, Ootsa Lake, Cheslatta.
 Marilla.
 Electoral Area E is unique in that there is no municipality within its borders.
 The area includes three first nations Cheslatta Carrier Nation, Nee Tahi Buhn Band and Skin Tyee Nation.
 A large portion of this vast area is remote with limited or no access.
 The electoral area is home to multiple provincial parks and protected areas that include Entiako Park, Entiako Protected Area, and Tweedsmuir Park.

-The Cheslatta Carrier Nation office is based at southbank, on the south shore of francois lake, 23 km south of burns lake.
-140 members of the Cheslatta Carrier (Nation, 2021) Nation live on 17 reserves scattered over a vast area known as the 'southside'. prior to 1952, the people of the Cheslatta Carrier nation lived for centuries on the shores of Cheslatta and Murray lakes.
+The Cheslatta Carrier Nation office is based at Southbank, on the south shore of francois lake, 23 km south of burns lake.
+Cheslatta Carrier has a membership of 383 people both on-reserve and off reserve according to the Aboriginal Affairs and Northern Development Canada website (as of September 2016).
+Residents live on 17 reserves scattered over a vast area known as the 'southside' (Nation, 2021).
+Prior to 1952, the people of the Cheslatta Carrier Nation lived for centuries on the shores of Cheslatta and Murray lakes.
 The Cheslatta Carrier Nation owns several businesses including the Pondosy Bay Resort, Cheslatta Marine Services, Cheslatta Logging and others which provide employment for members and revenues to support the nation.